 # Data Science Notebooks

-<table data-card-size="large" data-view="cards"><thead><tr><th></th><th></th><th data-hidden data-card-cover data-type="files"></th><th data-hidden></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td><strong>Forecasts API Notebook</strong></td><td>Use our new Forecasts API to train a model in a few simple steps and focus on making use of the forecast results.
-Our API uses the same underlying XGBoost-based algorithm as the following notebook.</td><td><a href="/files/qapbKtZxFuPXFH6KeJvm">/files/qapbKtZxFuPXFH6KeJvm</a></td><td></td><td><a href="https://github.com/predicthq/phq-data-science-docs/blob/master/forecasts-api/demand_forecasting_with_phq_forecasts_api.ipynb">https://github.com/predicthq/phq-data-science-docs/blob/master/forecasts-api/demand_forecasting_with_phq_forecasts_api.ipynb</a></td></tr><tr><td><strong>Beam Notebooks</strong></td><td>Designed to provide you with the context you need to get started with the Beam API to find relevant events and use it effectively.</td><td><a href="/files/ZiHUXUhQV4UcLVmteaBj">/files/ZiHUXUhQV4UcLVmteaBj</a></td><td></td><td><a href="/pages/Gue0Nq6lLgbIaWCATKRw">/pages/Gue0Nq6lLgbIaWCATKRw</a></td></tr><tr><td><strong>Features API Notebook</strong></td><td>A how-to guide with details on how to retrieve machine learning features using Features API.</td><td><a href="/files/MSoXowQNtUJuRunoGuau">/files/MSoXowQNtUJuRunoGuau</a></td><td></td><td><a href="/pages/JHoYyfYNHkXBdP5y1UaD">/pages/JHoYyfYNHkXBdP5y1UaD</a></td></tr><tr><td><strong>Demand Forecasting Notebook</strong></td><td>Step-by-step guide on how to use PredictHQ event features in your existing demand forecasting models.</td><td><a href="/files/H4emh2xTl3AJ0f78ngym">/files/H4emh2xTl3AJ0f78ngym</a></td><td></td><td><a href="/pages/5wdf9fTc3lfbAIrVi9ZK">/pages/5wdf9fTc3lfbAIrVi9ZK</a></td></tr><tr><td><strong>Attendance-Based Events Notebooks</strong></td><td>Attended Events are scheduled to occur at a specific location and usually depend on attendance, such as conferences, expos, concerts, festivals, performing-arts, sports and community.</td><td><a href="/files/H9jrO1kxkXokOx0fCaaG">/files/H9jrO1kxkXokOx0fCaaG</a></td><td></td><td><a href="/pages/Pb3JPsAemm9MRBR8hTIC">/pages/Pb3JPsAemm9MRBR8hTIC</a></td></tr><tr><td><strong>Non-Attendance-Based Events Notebooks</strong></td><td>Non-Attendance-Based Events are events with a start and end date, but are more fluid and distributed in impact, such as observances or school holidays.</td><td><a href="/files/r5RA9bFa4w241GLO1TZr">/files/r5RA9bFa4w241GLO1TZr</a></td><td></td><td><a href="/pages/BUExzXpRh4sAIcMpdXJM">/pages/BUExzXpRh4sAIcMpdXJM</a></td></tr><tr><td><strong>Severe Weather Event Notebooks</strong></td><td>Severe weather is any dangerous meteorological phenomenon with the potential to cause damage, serious social disruption, or loss of human life.</td><td><a href="/files/I34A4myxZDqUv14T6N09">/files/I34A4myxZDqUv14T6N09</a></td><td></td><td><a href="/pages/6YT2c5aESF59QDIXcZd4">/pages/6YT2c5aESF59QDIXcZd4</a></td></tr><tr><td><strong>Academic Events Notebooks</strong></td><td>Academic Events are captured from an individual higher education institute’s academic calendar.
+<table data-card-size="large" data-view="cards"><thead><tr><th></th><th></th><th data-hidden data-card-cover data-type="files"></th><th data-hidden></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td><strong>Forecasts API Notebook</strong></td><td>Use the Forecasts API to get event-driven forecasts without building your own model - it applies Beam automatically and returns forecasts with a baseline comparison so you can measure the accuracy lift.</td><td><a href="/files/qapbKtZxFuPXFH6KeJvm">/files/qapbKtZxFuPXFH6KeJvm</a></td><td></td><td><a href="https://github.com/predicthq/phq-data-science-docs/blob/master/forecasts-api/demand_forecasting_with_phq_forecasts_api.ipynb">https://github.com/predicthq/phq-data-science-docs/blob/master/forecasts-api/demand_forecasting_with_phq_forecasts_api.ipynb</a></td></tr><tr><td><strong>Beam Notebooks</strong></td><td>Run Beam to identify which event categories drive demand at each of your locations - the calibration step that configures feature selection for everything downstream.
+Start here.</td><td><a href="/files/ZiHUXUhQV4UcLVmteaBj">/files/ZiHUXUhQV4UcLVmteaBj</a></td><td></td><td><a href="/pages/Gue0Nq6lLgbIaWCATKRw">/pages/Gue0Nq6lLgbIaWCATKRw</a></td></tr><tr><td><strong>Features API Notebook</strong></td><td>Retrieve model-ready event features keyed by your Beam analysis - historical windows for training, future-dated windows at inference.</td><td><a href="/files/MSoXowQNtUJuRunoGuau">/files/MSoXowQNtUJuRunoGuau</a></td><td></td><td><a href="/pages/JHoYyfYNHkXBdP5y1UaD">/pages/JHoYyfYNHkXBdP5y1UaD</a></td></tr><tr><td><strong>Demand Forecasting Notebook</strong></td><td>Step-by-step guide on how to use PredictHQ event features in your existing demand forecasting models.</td><td><a href="/files/H4emh2xTl3AJ0f78ngym">/files/H4emh2xTl3AJ0f78ngym</a></td><td></td><td><a href="/pages/5wdf9fTc3lfbAIrVi9ZK">/pages/5wdf9fTc3lfbAIrVi9ZK</a></td></tr><tr><td><strong>Attendance-Based Events Notebooks</strong></td><td>Attended Events are scheduled to occur at a specific location and usually depend on attendance, such as conferences, expos, concerts, festivals, performing-arts, sports and community.</td><td><a href="/files/H9jrO1kxkXokOx0fCaaG">/files/H9jrO1kxkXokOx0fCaaG</a></td><td></td><td><a href="/pages/Pb3JPsAemm9MRBR8hTIC">/pages/Pb3JPsAemm9MRBR8hTIC</a></td></tr><tr><td><strong>Non-Attendance-Based Events Notebooks</strong></td><td>Non-Attendance-Based Events are events with a start and end date, but are more fluid and distributed in impact, such as observances or school holidays.</td><td><a href="/files/r5RA9bFa4w241GLO1TZr">/files/r5RA9bFa4w241GLO1TZr</a></td><td></td><td><a href="/pages/BUExzXpRh4sAIcMpdXJM">/pages/BUExzXpRh4sAIcMpdXJM</a></td></tr><tr><td><strong>Severe Weather Event Notebooks</strong></td><td>Severe weather is any dangerous meteorological phenomenon with the potential to cause damage, serious social disruption, or loss of human life.</td><td><a href="/files/I34A4myxZDqUv14T6N09">/files/I34A4myxZDqUv14T6N09</a></td><td></td><td><a href="/pages/6YT2c5aESF59QDIXcZd4">/pages/6YT2c5aESF59QDIXcZd4</a></td></tr><tr><td><strong>Academic Events Notebooks</strong></td><td>Academic Events are captured from an individual higher education institute’s academic calendar.
 They outline the general undergraduate activities, for example instruction period, break, exams, graduation, social, etc.</td><td><a href="/files/NjTp3S9DBxTYrkIlITT1">/files/NjTp3S9DBxTYrkIlITT1</a></td><td></td><td><a href="/pages/6nQnlpznMZpKYRZkRef6">/pages/6nQnlpznMZpKYRZkRef6</a></td></tr><tr><td><strong>Live TV Events Notebooks</strong></td><td>Live TV Events covers live broadcast sports games with a large number of people watching at a particular time across different counties across the United States.</td><td><a href="/files/SETkfZGFrUVNTJ8yk4B3">/files/SETkfZGFrUVNTJ8yk4B3</a></td><td></td><td><a href="/pages/0PdDLiIzew6PeuSoKzP8">/pages/0PdDLiIzew6PeuSoKzP8</a></td></tr><tr><td><strong>Working with Venues Notebook</strong></td><td>Guide to exploring PredictHQ’s venue information.</td><td><a href="/files/NPZNo47gAB6TE2hsVeyF">/files/NPZNo47gAB6TE2hsVeyF</a></td><td></td><td><a href="/pages/WU99fOMEenTo26v1nq1y">/pages/WU99fOMEenTo26v1nq1y</a></td></tr></tbody></table>

 All our Data Science Notebooks can be found in our [GitHub repo](https://github.com/predicthq/phq-data-science-docs/tree/master).